-Sexual harassment is defined as any unwanted sexual approach, requests for sexual favors and other verbal or physical conduct of sexual nature, which the employee or student must meet to obtain a benefit of employment or studies, or whose conduct has the purpose or effect of unreasonably interfering with work performance or study of a person, so mainly by creating an intimidating, hostile, or offensive environment.
+Sexual harassment is defined as any unwanted sexual approach, requests for sexual favors and other verbal or physical conduct of sexual nature, which the employee or student must meet to obtain a benefit of employment or studies, or whose conduct has the purpose or effect of unreasonably interfering with work performance or study of a person, so mainly by creating an intimidating, hostile or offensive environment.

-The AGMU doesn't encourage, not tolerate, in any way or allow sexual harassment at work or study environment.
-AGMU's policy and affirmative duty to maintain a work environment free of sexual harassment studies for the benefit of all its members, supervisors, teachers, and students, including prospective employees and visitors.
-Any staff member or student who engages in conduct constituting sexual harassment will be found in open violation of the rules and policies AGMU as well as federal and local laws and will be subject to disciplinary measures that may lead to the separation, expulsion, or dismissal of AGMU institutions.
+The UAGM not encourage, not tolerate, in any way or allow sexual harassment at work or study environment.
+UAGM's policy and affirmative duty to maintain a work environment free of sexual harassment studies for the benefit of all its members, supervisors, teachers and students, including prospective employees and visitors.
+Any staff member or student who engages in conduct constituting sexual harassment will be found in open violation of the rules and policies UAGM as well as federal and local laws, and will be subject to disciplinary measures that may lead to the separation, expulsion or dismissal of UAGM institutions.
+Sexual harassment of associates, students, potential employees and visitors by supervisors, other staff, co-workers or job candidates and third parties, is absolutely prohibited.

-Sexual harassment of associates, students, potential employees and visitors by supervisors, other staff, co-workers, or job candidates and third parties, is absolutely prohibited.
 If you believe you have been the victim of sexual harassment, you should notify the harasser that the behavior is offensive, unwelcome and require do not repeated in the future.
 Every member of the student community that has been considered a constitutive act of sexual harassment should notify the Campus Director or his representative and/or security officer to enable him to take immediate action in this regard.
-It is the duty and obligation of every student to report any act of unwanted sexual nature addressed to him or her, or who has witnessed at their place of work or study, or who has received information.
+It is the duty and obligation of every student to report any act of unwanted sexual nature addressed to

-The AGMU reiterates its commitment to maintain a workplace free of all types of study discrimination and sexual harassment, which will not be tolerated.
-(Refer to the Sexual Harassment Policy).
+The UAGM reiterates its commitment to maintain a workplace free of all types of study discrimination and sexual harassment, which will not be tolerated.
+(Refer to the Sexual Harassment Policy RH-12-214-003).